-I'm a Seattle based engineer obsessed with getting you next project sounding the way you want it to sound.
+I'm a Seattle based engineer obsessed with getting your next project sounding the way you want it to sound.
 My goal is to bring out the excitement in recordings and add creativity that will give you a competitive edge.

-I am an engineer operating out of Seattle, I have mixed, recorded, and mastered two full length albums for local bands in Seattle in addition to being a part of almost a hundred other projects including being a part of an award-winning film score.
+I have mixed, recorded, and mastered multiple full length albums for local bands in Seattle in addition to being a part of almost a hundred other projects including being a part of an award-winning film score.
 I also recorded and mixed the music to a short film that is nominated for the 2021 Cannes indie short film contest.
 I love to mix and am infatuated with sound and the creative ways that I can make a song the best it can be.
 My work has been showcased on Alt-Rock radio stations across America.

 I aim to get tracks to sound exciting and at a place where it can compete on a worldwide stage.
 I maintain very high standards for my work, always striving to get what sound the project dictates to come out of the speakers.

 I love the process of learning and find engineering a very creative process; where things are tried and sometimes rejected, but all ideas are welcome.

 Would love to hear from you.
 Click the contact button above to get in touch.

 Great working with Hunter!
 I used his mixing and mastering services for a full album.
 He was very professional, and enhanced the sound quality greatly.
 Had nice additions to the songs during the mixing process without changing the vision of the songs.
 Highly recommend.

 Super professional; responds well to feedback.
 The tracks came out great too.
 Couldn't have asked for more!